Skip to main content

 Adipose Tissue as an Endocrine Organ in Estrogen Metabolism

 Adipose tissue, commonly known as fat, is not merely an energy storage depot; it functions as an active endocrine organ with a significant role in steroid hormone metabolism.
 It is a primary site for the conversion of androgens to estrogens via the aromatase enzyme.
-The sheer volume of in obese individuals means its contribution to circulating estrogen levels can be substantial.
+The sheer volume of adipose tissue in obese individuals means its contribution to circulating estrogen levels can be substantial.

 Studies indicate a positive correlation between body mass index (BMI) and tissue levels of estrogens.
 As fat mass increases, aromatase expression and activity within adipose tissue also rise, leading to elevated estrogen levels.
 This phenomenon is particularly relevant in men, where excess visceral adipose tissue is associated with increased insulin resistance and cardiometabolic risk.
 The regulation of estrogen concentrations within adipose tissue involves not only local production but also metabolism mediated by enzymes like estrogen sulfotransferase (EST).